jefferyfry/gcp-saas-bill/README.md

 Additionally, the frontend-service redirects to the CloudBees Auth0 service for account creation and authentication.

 #### Firewall Rules for External Access
+(All other ports are blocked for external access)
 | Port  | Source | Description |
 |-------|--------|-------------|
 | 80    | 0.0.0.0/0 | Redirects to 443.       |